pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Parsing.md

 ## Overview

+Combine many small parsers that describe how to incrementally consume an input string and capture the bits that you are interested in as strongly-typed Swift data.

+Start parsing with <doc:GettingStarted> which offers a detailed kickstarer with the library.

+## Basics

+``Parsing`` doesn't assume any specific input format — you freely describe the structure and which bits you want to capture.

-Parsing with this library is performed by listing out many small parsers that describe how to incrementally consume small bits from the beginning of an input string.
-For example, suppose you have a string that holds some user data that you want to parse into an array of `User`s:
+For example, suppose you
+have a string that holds some user data that you want to parse into an array of `User`s:

 ```swift